MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ErrorCode** - Total time spent

-- **IsAugmetationScenario** – indicates if the augmentation loop is responsible for initializing the Office Solutions Framework control
+- **IsAugmentationScenario** – indicates if the augmentation loop is responsible for initializing the Office Solutions Framework control

 - **IsDebug** - indicates if session is a debug session